AravaChoudhary/Sensor_Fault/README.md

 Once the model has been trained and validated, it can be deployed into the production environment where real-time data will be fed into it for prediction.

+# Output (Target):
+The target variable is labeled as "Good/Bad," where 1 indicates a "Good" wafer, and -1 indicates a "Bad" wafer.

+# Machine Learning Task:
+Type: Supervised Learning (Classification)
+Model Type: Binary Classification Model

 # Real-Time Prediction

 	•	Sensor Integration: Collect real-time data from sensors installed at various stages of wafer fabrication.